Interaction-driven plateau transition between integer and fractional Chern Insulators

-This manuscript explores interaction-driven QH plateau transitions in the Harper-Hofstadter model \cite{harperSingleBandMotion1955a, azbelEnergySpectrumConduction1964a, hofstadterEnergyLevelsWave1976}, motivated partly by its recent experimental realization \cite{deanHofstadterButterflyFractal2013, aidelsburgerRealizationHofstadterHamiltonian2013, miyakeRealizingHarperHamiltonian2013, aidelsburgerMeasuringChernNumber2014a}.
-We work at flux densities $n_{\phi}$ where the LLL is split into several magnetic sub-bands to allow competition between integer sub-band filling and fractional filling of the LLL.
-We show that repulsive interaction strength can drive transitions between integer and fractional CIs in the Harper-Hofstadter model.
-Specifically, we provide numerical evidence suggesting a direct transition between a $C=+4$ Chern insulator (CI) and a $\nu=1/3$ Laughlin state \cite{laughlinAnomalousQuantumHall1983a}, at $n_{\phi}=3/11$ flux per plaquette, where the LLL comprises three sub-bands.
-Unlike the plateau transitions in Ref.~\cite{leeEmergentMultiFlavorQED2018}, these two states are members of different Jain series, as the flux attached to CFs changes.
-Hence, this interaction-driven plateau transition cannot be described purely as CF Chern number changing, and the previously considered critical theories do not apply.
+This manuscript explores interaction-driven QH plateau transitions in the Harper-Hofstadter model \cite{harperSingleBandMotion1955a, azbelEnergySpectrumConduction1964a, hofstadterEnergyLevelsWave1976a}, motivated partly by its recent experimental realization \cite{deanHofstadterButterflyFractal2013, aidelsburgerRealizationHofstadterHamiltonian2013, miyakeRealizingHarperHamiltonian2013, aidelsburgerMeasuringChernNumber2014a}.
+We study flux densities $n_{\phi}$ where the LLL is split into several magnetic sub-bands to allow competition between integer sub-band filling and fractional filling of the LLL.
+We show that repulsive interaction strengths can drive transitions between integer and fractional CIs in the Harper-Hofstadter model.
+Specifically, we provide numerical evidence suggesting a direct transition between a $C=+4$ Chern insulator (CI) and a $\nu=1/3$ Laughlin state \cite{laughlinAnomalousQuantumHall1983a}, at $n_{\phi}=3/11$, where the LLL comprises three sub-bands.
+These two states are members of different Jain series, as the flux attached to CFs changes.
+Hence, this interaction-driven plateau transition cannot be described as CF Chern number changing, and the previously considered critical theories \cite{barkeshliContinuousTransitionFractional2014, leeEmergentMultiFlavorQED2018} do not apply.